 Fig.2: Bird's-Mouth Type Formwork for Surface Spalling Repair

-Large Scale Repair of Underwater Concrete StructuresThis technique is suitable option when damages caused by structural overloading, fire, ship impact, or reinforcement corrosion especially in the splash zone.
+Large Scale Repair of Underwater Concrete StructuresThis technique is a suitable option when damages caused by structural overloading, fire, ship impact, or reinforcement corrosion, especially in the splash zone.
 In the case where large areas are required to be restored, repair method and material selection is considerably important if shrinkage or bleeding lead to leakage path at the top of parent concrete and repair material interface.
-When repairing materials have great thickness, thermal cracking may develop due to rise of temperature even though surrounding water decline the temperature rise.
+When repairing materials that have a great thickness, thermal cracking may develop due to the rise of temperature even though surrounding water declines the temperature rise.
 Furthermore, repair of reinforcement is frequently needed because of distortion and considerable corrosion of reinforcement.